-The ESG program requires each local continuum of care (CoC) to have a rapid rehousing program and encourages local CoCs to spend more than the minimum requirement on rapid re-housing.
-Rapid rehousing focuses on quickly moving households out of homelessness and into permanent housing.
+The ESG program requires each local homeless coalition to have a rapid rehousing program and encourages local CoCs to spend more than the minimum requirement on rapid re-housing.
+Rapid re-housing focuses on quickly moving households out of homelessness and into permanent housing.
 This has the potential to decrease the length of time participants spend homeless, taking strain off of the shelter system.
 The funding formula which distributes ESG funding takes "exits to permanent housing" and "returns to homelessness" into account.